You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Network security is the practice of protecting a computer network from unauthorized access, attacks, or data loss.
 It uses a mix of network security tools and processes to keep information secure and systems running safely.

-Common security tools for network protection include firewalls, antivirus software, network security monitoring tools, and computer network security tools like intrusion detection systems (IDS) and vulnerability scanners.
+Common network protection tools include firewalls, antivirus software, network security monitoring tools, and computer network security tools like intrusion detection systems (IDS) and vulnerability scanners.

 Organizations also use network security audit tools to check for risks, network security management tools to control user access, and network security software tools to monitor, detect, and block threats in real time.